0xdaya/hashmate/README.md

 # Hashmate

-Hasmate is a simple hash lookup utility for most common hashes, written in python3, currently suppports md5, sha1, sha256 and sha512.
+Hasmate is a simple and interactive hash lookup utility for most common hashes, written in python3, currently suppports md5, sha1, sha256 and sha512.

 ## Installation
 ```